-- must submit proposals to the Employer no more than ten (10) days after the briefing.
-If no briefing is held, the Union must submit proposals within fifteen (15) days following the notice of the proposed change from the Employer. - 5.
-Bargaining will start no later than thirty (30) days following the notice of proposed changes from the Employer and must be concluded within forty-five (45) days of the notice of the proposed change.
-At the completion of the bargaining period, either party may utilize the impasse procedures in Section 2 above.
+1. The Union may ask for a briefing in contemplation of bargaining over the proposed change.
+The briefing must be held within fifteen (15) days following the notice from the Employer of the proposed changes.
+If a briefing is held, the Union must submit proposals to the Employer no more than ten (10) workdays after the briefing.
+If no briefing is held, the Union must submit proposals within fifteen (15) workdays following the notice of the proposed change from the Employer.

+2. Bargaining will start no later than thirty (30) days following the Section 5.F notice of proposed changes from the Employer and must be concluded within forty-five (45) days of the Section 5.F notice of the proposed change.

 - A. Changes in working conditions, limited to a single geographic area as described in Exhibit 47-1, and involving one of the issues listed below, will be negotiated consistent with the procedures in Section 4 above.
 Changes impacting employees in more than one (1) geographic area will be provided to the National President of NTEU under the provisions of Article 47, Section 2.
-The following issues have been identified by the national parties: - 1. negotiable issues not resolved by the Gatekeepers under Article 46, Section 4, or a DEEO Advisory Committee under Article 45, subsection 1K; - 2. changes to work procedures; - 3. reorganizations; - 4. building security and building access; and - 5. other issues agreed to by the national parties, including changes submitted on the monthly notice. - At the completion of the bargaining period, either party may utilize the impasse procedures in Section 2, above, except that the time frame for the Factfinder to issue a recommendation to resolve the dispute will be within two (2) weeks of the initial contact with the Factfinder.
+The following issues have been identified by the national parties: - negotiable issues not resolved under Article 46, Section 4, or a DEEO Advisory Committee under Article 45, subsection 1K; - 2. changes to work procedures; - 3. reorganizations; - 4. building security and building access; and - 5. other issues agreed to by the national parties, including changes submitted on the monthly notice. - B. At the completion of the bargaining period, either party may utilize the impasse procedures in Section 2, above, except that the time frame for the Factfinder to issue a recommendation to resolve the dispute will be within two (2) weeks of the initial contact with the Factfinder.
 The Factfinder's recommendation will be in writing.
 If the Factfinder is not available to commence mediation within seven (7) days of the initial contact by either party, the next Factfinder on the list will be utilized.